librasteve/raku-Dan-Polars/README.md

 4. [ ] Test

-This will then provide a basis for Dan::As::Query v1 for Dan and Dan::Pandas
+This will then provide a basis for Dan::As::Query v1 for Dan and Dan::Pandas, immutability, refactor...

 ### v2
 - [ ] expr arity > 1
 - [ ] clone (then retest h2o-par)
+- [ ] immutability
 - [ ] reset @data after load rc (also to Pandas)
 - [ ] datetime
 - [ ] better value return